 Dr Pepper was once a product of experimentation in a pharmacy, much like many other beloved soft drinks.
 Charles Alderton was the chemist who enjoyed experimenting with flavored syrups until he crafted a unique drink that was loved by his customers.

-Whether you’re concerned about what is in your beloved soft drink, or just curious, here are 9 nutrition facts about Dr. Pepper!
+Whether you’re concerned about what is in your beloved soft drink, or just curious, here are 9 interesting facts about Dr. Pepper!

-- Besides carbonated water, Dr Pepper contains sugar, colour (caramel E150d), preservative (potassium sorbate), phosphoric acid and flavourings (e.g. caffeine, sweeteners such as aspartame and acesulfame K).
+Besides carbonated water, Dr Pepper contains sugar, color (caramel E150d), preservative (potassium sorbate), phosphoric acid and flavorings (e.g. caffeine, sweeteners such as aspartame and acesulfame K).

 Do you know any interesting facts about Dr Pepper?
 Share them here in the comments section below!